MacroUniverse/SLISC/README.md

 ## Headers Introduction
 When using something in any header file, just including that header file will be enough.
 Header files can be included in any order.
 Here is some brief introduction for each header file:
-* `global.h` has all the container declaration and typedef etc.
+* `global.h` has all the common macros and `typedef` etc.
-* `Bit.h` defines utilities for single-bit operations, and a pointer for bit
+* `Bit.h` defines utilities for single-bit operations, and a pointer class for bit
 * `complex_arith.h` defines extra operators used by `std::complex<>`, such as  `+, -, *, /, +=, -=, *=, /=, ==, !=` for mixed complex types.
 * `imag.h` defines a pure imaginary number types `Fimag` (`float`), `Imag` (`double`), and `Limag` (`ldouble`).
 * `quad_math.h` C++ extension to `quadmath.h`, for 128-bit floating point numbers.